MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

+# (Jun 2024) Minor update before printing

+This is the fourth version of the draft of the book.
+It is supposed to be the final update before book printing/publishing.

+When proofreading the book manuscript for formal printing, I detected some minor issues.
+Together with some minor issues reported by enthusiastic readers, they have been revised in this version.

 # (Mar 2024) 2K stars!

 The book has received 2K stars.
 I also received many positive evaluations of the book from many readers.
 Very glad that it can be helpful.